drmargarido/linters/README.md

 `data/plugins/` of the lite editor which has the needed foundation for the linters.
 2. Copy the specific linters you want to use to the same folder.
 3. Make sure you have the commands needed for each linter to use them.
-4. If you want to configure options in some of the linters you can edit you `data/user/init.lua`
+4. If you want to configure options in some of the linters you can edit your `data/user/init.lua`

 ```lua
 local config = require "core.config"